Polymer/old-docs-site/articles/unit-testing-elements.md

 **That’s it!** We now have some simple assertion tests to test the attributes and events for a Polymer element work as expected.
 For a more complete reference to how we’ve gone about unit testing some of our elements, including `<core-selector>`, take a look at [`<core-tests>`](https://github.com/Polymer/core-tests).

 **Note:** While not covered in this guide, the `wct` tool has Gulp and Grunt integration as well as support for testing both local and remote browsers.
 For detailed information on how to use these features, see the `wct` [documentation](https://github.com/Polymer/web-component-tester).

-## Additional Mocha helpers

-Mocha supports some useful, but less well-known [helpers](https://github.com/mochajs/mocha/blob/master/lib/interfaces/tdd.js) which we've found incredibly useful when writing tests for Polymer elements.
-These include:

-* `test.skip` - skip a pending test case
-* `suite.skip` - skip a pending test suite
-* `test.only` - an exclusive test case
-* `suite.only` - an exclusive test suite
-* `suiteSetup` and `suiteTeardown`

 ## Conclusion